UA-Smart-Signage-Platform/Documentation-Website/docs/pi.md

 ### **Calendar**
 Our initial calendar can be found in our M1 presentation; however, it provided only a broad overview of the problem.
 Therefore, we do not consider it as the definitive calendar.
 Instead, the following [Calendar](files/calendar.png) is more reliable.

-### **Inner Sprint (01/03/2024 - 08/03/2024)**
-- Create github organization (and add tutors to it)
-- Add tutors to discord and create respective channels
-- Start working on documentation
-- Research about different real life examples (in practice)
-- Organize group into sub-groups
-- Document with link to the website
-- Create and propose architecture
-- Requirements gathering, both functional and non-functional and personas with scenarios.
-- Create calendar
-- Figma
-- MP mockup

-**Sprint results**

-* All items were completed within time.

 ### Templates
 * [Media Player Display](https://www.figma.com/file/nFPoHZyNCIRHpyrcfsxKiu/Media-Player-Templates)